Historical FIRE Backtest Calculator

 How To Read This

 This page answers a different question than Monte Carlo.
-Instead of generating random paths, it replays many rolling windows from the same built-in real return series from 1926 to 2024.
-That makes it useful for asking β€œhow would this plan have behaved if I had retired into a rough patch versus a friendly one?”
+Instead of generating random futures, it replays many rolling windows from the same built-in real return series so you can see how the plan would have behaved in rough versus friendly historical-style stretches.

 Backtest Windows